 The controller allows the operator to set the bath temperature with high resolution, set the cut-out, adjust the proportional band, monitor the heater output power, and program the controller configuration and calibration parameters.

 The controller may be operated in temperature units of degrees Celsius or Fahrenheit.
 The controller is operated and programmed from the front control panel using the four key switches and digital LED display.
 The controller may also be optionally equipped with a serial RS-232 or IEEE-488 GPIB digital interface for remote operation.
-Operation of the controller using the front control panel is discussed in Section 8.
-Operation using the digital interfaces is discussed in Section 9.
+Operation of the controller using the front control panel is discussed following in the Controller Operation section.
+Operation using the digital interfaces is discussed in the Digital Communications Interface section.

-When the controller is set to a new set-point the bath heats or cool to the new temperature.
+When the controller is set to a new set-point the bath heats or cools to the new temperature.
 Once the new temperature is reached the bath usually takes 10-15 minutes for the temperature to settle and stabilize.
-There may be a small overshoot or undershoot of about 0.5° C.
+There may be a small overshoot or undershoot of about 0.5 °C.

-8 Controller Operation
+Controller Operation

 This section discusses in detail how to operate the bath temperature controller using the front control panel.
-Using the front panel key switches and LED display the user may monitor the bath temperature, set the temperature set-point in degrees C or F, monitor the heater output power, adjust the controller proportional band, set the cutout set-point, and program the probe calibration parameters, operating parameters, serial and IEEE-488 interface configuration, and controller calibration parameters.
-Operation is summarized in Figure 5.
+Using the front panel key switches and LED display the user may monitor the bath temperature, set the temperature set-point in degrees C or F, monitor the heater output power, adjust the controller proportional band, set the cut-out set-point, and program the probe calibration parameters, operating parameters, serial and IEEE-488 interface configuration, and controller calibration parameters.
+Controller operations are summarized in the flow chart in Figure 7.

-8.1 Bath Temperature
+Bath Temperature